-Current safety and wellbeing of the child

-Is the child safe from abuse and harm? \Box yes \Box no

-If not consider the need to make a further report

-Does a child have any wellbeing issues that are not currently being addressed? \Box yes \Box no

-If so, consider how these can be addressed and captured within a child support plan

-Current wellbeing of other children who may be impacted by the abuser

-Are there any other children who may be impacted by the abuser? \Box yes \Box no

-If so have their wellbeing needs being met? \Box yes \Box no

-Current wellbeing of impact staff members

-Does the staff member who made the report/witnessed the incident, formed a suspicion or received a disclosure require any support? \Box yes \Box no

-If so has this been received? \Box yes \Box no
+Current safety and wellbeing of the child Is the child safe from abuse and harm? \square yes \square no If not consider the need to make a further report Does a child have any wellbeing issues that are not currently being addressed? \square yes \square no If so, consider how these can be addressed and captured within a child support plan Current wellbeing of other children who may be impacted by the abuser Are there any other children who may be impacted by the abuser? \square yes \square no If so have their wellbeing needs being met? \square yes \square no Current wellbeing of impact staff members Does the staff member who made the report/witnessed the incident, formed a suspicion or received a disclosure require any support? \square yes \square no If so has this been received? ☐ yes ☐ no

 Review of actions taken

-Have the staff followed the four critical actions for early childhood services: responding to incidents disclosure for suspicion of child abuse?
-Was an appropriate decision made in relation to when to Action 3 act?
-Did the service contact the parent carers as soon as 🗆 yes  no possible?
-Could the suspected abuse have been detected earlier? 🗆 yes  no □ yes □ no Have the parents continued to engage if appropriate?
-Action 1 🗆 yes  no Did the stop take appropriate actions in an emergency?
-Action 4 □yes □ no Has the service provided adequate ongoing support for the child?
-Action 2 Was a report made to the appropriate authorities and 🗆 yes  no internally?
-Have any complaints been received? 🗆 yes  no 🗆 yes  no What where subsequent reports made if necessary?
-Have the complaints been resolved? 🗆 yes 🗆 no □ yes □ no
+hood services: responding to incidents disclosure for

+Action 3

+Did the service contact the parent carers as soon as possible?

+□ yes □ no

+Have the parents continued to engage if appropriate?

+□ yes □ no

+Action 4

+Has the service provided adequate ongoing support for the child?

+□ yes □ no

+Have any complaints been received?

+□ yes □ no

+Have the complaints been resolved?

+□ yes □ no